LukeClancy/dynamic-records-meritfront/README.md

 		DO UPDATE SET updated_at = :time
 	}, rows: rows, time: t)
 ```
 This will output sql similar to below.
 Note this can be done for multiple conversation_participants.
-Also note that it only sent one time variable as an argument as headache_sql detected that we were sending duplicate information.
+Also note that it only sent one time variable as an argument as dynamic_sql detected that we were sending duplicate information.
 ```sql
 	INSERT INTO conversation_participants (user_id, conversation_id, invited_by, created_at, updated_at)
 	VALUES ($1,$2,$3,$4,$4)